The War For Independence

-Events and dates during the American Revolution Era That have been excerpted From A Portrait of The Stars and Stripes, Seniram Publishing, Glenside, Pennsylvania.
+Events and dates during the American Revolution Era That have been excerpted From A Portrait of The Stars and Stripes, Bud Hannings, Glenside, Pennsylvania.
 19038

 These excerpts and the cover story are intended to act only as a timeline for the various conflicts and to give the reader a sense of the context of the volume.
 The material included in this sample may be used and reprinted by students and for non-commercial use by the individual; however, no part of this sample may be reproduced or transmitted in any manner whatsoever, except those aforementioned without written permission of the publisher.

 The Road To The Stars and Stripes

 Many of us, to be quite candid, merely take this grand Republic of ours for granted; too busy to acknowledge that our present day existence is the masterwork of a distinguished group of unselfish Americans, whom we call Patriots.

 We assume America is always going to be here; fortunately, that assumption is true, but only because of countless extraordinary Americans, who took their responsibility seriously, risking their lives to preserve this special place we call home.

 Our precious foundations, written on a few small pieces of paper: the Declaration of Independence, the Constitution and the Bill of Rights have been defended by that distinguished long blue line of Americans, starting at Lexington and Concord, through Bunker Hill, Valley Forge, Tripoli, the Alamo and Gettysburg; changing otherwise common places into hallowed ground.
 Their line continued to Belleau Wood, the Meuse Argonne and Chateau Thierry.
 With relentless fury, they proved to be a unique assembly of the finest men this world could produce.